The Best MCPs for Claude Desktop (And How I Use Them)

 Chrome DevTools

-Chrome DevTools MCP gives Claude direct control over a Chrome browser.
-Write a prompt to ask it to click elements, fill forms, take screenshots, check console for JavaScript errors, navigate pages, run JavaScript, monitor network requests, and run performance traces.
-It’s browser automation through conversation, but the data Claude receives is an excellent debugging tool.
+The Chrome DevTools MCP – this one hands Claude direct control over a Chrome browser.
+Click elements, fill forms, take screenshots, check the console for JavaScript errors, navigate pages, run JavaScript, monitor network requests, run performance traces.
+Browser automation through conversation, basically, and the data Claude gets back is brilliant for debugging.

-It can chew through the context window so, it pays to be very specific with your prompt.
+Fair warning though, it can chew through the context window, so be specific with your prompts.

 {